CowardlyCat2/Quiz-game/README.md

 # Quiz-game
-a quiz game for python
+This is where i will post my code for a quiz game that i made in python